Kimxons/tendersubmissionregistry/README.md

 5. Update `truffle-config.js` development network with NetworkID, Host and Port values from your local Blockchain in Ganache.

-6. Create a .env file in the root directory of your project.
+6. Optionally, you can create a .env file in the root directory of your project.
 Add environment-specific variables on new lines in the form of NAME=VALUE.
 For example

 ```
 APP_ENV=staging